Same Traffic, New Dance | Orchestra | 5'

 Recording available upon request.

-Same Traffic, New Dance was commissioned and premiered by the Modesto Symphony to celebrate David Lockington's 10th Anniversary as Music Director of Modesto Symphony.
+Same Traffic, New Dance was commissioned and premiered by the Modesto Symphony to celebrate David Lockington's 10th Anniversary as Music Director.

 Attending the Graffiti Festival in Modesto, CA in June 2017, I was struck by how Modesto's storied history of drag-racing and cruising intersected with the hundreds of vintage cars lined up, waiting for a parade in which they're not allowed to exceed a strict speed limit.
 It presented a strange juxtaposition: cars designed to go as fast as they can, stuck in traffic limbo.